 Find out how much is owed on your car loan.
 Let say you pay $1200 per month on repayments, which means you pay a little over $14K a year.
 This brings the balance to a total of $28,800 for the two years that remain, with no more to pay considering you opted for the larger amount and not the balloon option.

-Before you list your car, do your research on your car’s make, year and model, and if it’s selling for $6-10,000 more than what you owe, list it at that.
+Well, before you list your car, do your research on your car’s make, year and model, and if it’s selling for $6-10,000 more than what you owe, list it at that.
 Placing a higher price tag allows for bargaining room and making your buyer feel like they’re snapping up a real treat.
 You may even profit a tiny bit too.
-Will your lender charge you a fee for paying off your loan early?
-This is something you may want to factor into the price you sell your car for.

 If you have a residual bubble payment in your new car loan or used car loan contract, then you’ll need to call your lender and ask what the break-contract price will be.
 There’s more where that came from.
 We cover more about car loans on Mozo.

-If you’re salivating over a new car and your dealer wants to make their daily budget, they will think long and hard (5 minutes of thinking) about how they can convert you from browser to buyer.
+If you’re salivating over a new car and your dealer wants to make their daily budget, they will think long and hard about how they can convert you from browser to buyer.
 All they have to do is offer you the right trade-in amount to cover your outstanding loan.

 Just be completely transparent about how much you owe so that they can cover you properly.
 After all, if your car is less than 5 years old then it makes for a safe resell where they should be able to make a profit.
 And don’t worry, the dealer usually arranges payment and pays your debt direct to your lender.
 No sweat.